 October 14, 2022 – Friday

-This small plastic black and white toy horse made by Greenbrier International (the company that makes toys for the Dollar Store / Dollar Tree chains) tested positive for a very high level of Lead: 3,382 ppm Lead (see full XRF test results below.)
-It also tested positive for an extremely high level of Antimony (which was added to the list of carcinogens in December, 2021 [but the CPSC does not currently have a published regulatory limit for Antimony in toys]).
-The amount of Lead that is considered unsafe / toxic / illegal in a modern toy intended for use by children is 90 ppm Lead or higher in the paint or coating, and 100 ppm Lead or higher in the substrate (the base material of the toy – in this case, the plastic.)
-In testing this toy, it appears that the Lead is in the plastic substrate – as levels were consistent across the toy (on each of the different colored areas of the toy.)
+This small plastic black and white toy horse made by Greenbrier International (the company that makes toys for the Dollar Store/ Dollar Tree chains) tested positive for a very high level of Lead: 3,382 ppm Lead (see full XRF test results below).
+It also tested positive for an extremely high level of Antimony (which was added to the list of carcinogens in December 2021 [but the CPSC does not currently have a published regulatory limit for Antimony in toys]).
+The amount of Lead that is considered unsafe/toxic/illegal in a modern toy intended for use by children is 90 ppm Lead or higher in the paint or coating, and 100 ppm Lead or higher in the substrate (the base material of the toy — in this case, the plastic).
+In testing this toy, it appears that the Lead is in the plastic substrate — as levels were consistent across the toy (on each of the different colored areas of the toy).

-I don’t know what year this toy was made (I am trying to reach the person who sent this in for me to test to see if they know any more), however since the serial number for the toy is clearly imprinted on the belly of the toy (see the second image above), I am going to report this to the Consumer Product Safety Commission as a CPSIA violation, to see if we can get a formal recall initiated.
+I don’t know what year this toy was made (I am trying to reach the person who sent this in for me to test to see if they know anymore), however since the serial number for the toy is clearly imprinted on the belly of the toy (see the second image above), I am going to report this to the Consumer Product Safety Commission as a CPSIA violation, to see if we can get a formal recall initiated.

 If you have this toy (and if it was purchased as a set with multiple toys that are similar) please remove this and any related toys from your child’s toy box immediately.
-The primary concern for a toy like this is the possibility that a younger child might mouth the toy, which could result in Lead-poisoning via an ingestion pathway.
-I would also be concerned with frequent handling of the toy as well as the potential for deterioration of the plastic over time.
+The primary concern for a toy like this is the possibility that a younger child might mouth the toy, which could result in Lead poisoning via an ingestion pathway.
+I would also be concerned with the frequent handling of the toy as well as the potential for deterioration of the plastic over time.
 This is a VERY HIGH level of Lead, and concerns for this particular toy should be taken very seriously.
-While use of a single toy like this may or may not be cause for a child’s Blood Lead Level (BLL) to be elevated, if your child has this toy (or a similar toy from Greenbrier International) that they have played with recently AND if your child has not gotten a BLL test at their pediatrician’s in the past 6 months or so, you may want to consider requesting a BLL test for you child so that you at least have a baseline and can rule out any potential exposure.
+While using a single toy like this may or may not cause a child’s Blood Lead Level (BLL) to be elevated, if your child has this toy (or a similar toy from Greenbrier International) that they have played with recently AND if your child has not gotten a BLL test at their pediatrician’s in the past 6 months or so, you may want to consider requesting a BLL test for you child so that you at least have a baseline and can rule out any potential exposure.
 You can read more about that on this link and on this link.
-This article also discusses the concern in greater detail – link.
+This article also discusses the concern in greater detail — link.

 Full reading set using XRF Technology